When any brand hosts any event, you can almost be guaranteed that said brand’s ambassadors will be front row center at said event.

 Meanwhile, the lead character’s name, Dave Lizewski, was selected at a charity auction run by Kick-Ass co-creator and writer Mark Millar before the first issue of the comic book was published.
 The auction winner chose to use his own name for the character.

-For the 6th annual party on the High Line, the then-19-year-old actress went for a punk-rock chic vibe, selecting an outfit from Coach’s Resort 2017 collection.
+For the 6th annual party on the High Line, the then-19-year-old actress chose a punk-rock chic outfit from Coach’s Resort 2017 collection.

-She wore a high-waisted black leather mini skirt, which featured silver-tone zippers, black-and-red chains, and a quilted waistband.
+She wore a high-waisted black leather mini skirt featuring silver-tone zippers, black-and-red chains, and a quilted waistband.

 The “Kick-Ass” star wore her blonde tresses down and added a stylish quiff to play up the punk vibe of the look.